Santa-Clara-Imaginarium-Lab/sludge-v2/README.md

 ## Prerequisites

 - **Node.js**: Make sure you have Node.js installed.
 This project is tested with Node.js v20.10.0
-- **For clean installation**: Delete all node_modules/ folders and package-lock.json from client, backend and root folders
+- **For clean installation**: Delete the node_modules/ folder and package-lock.json from root folder and install again

 ## Setup